AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 To publish the function app to Azure, you'll first need to create a storage account, then create the function app in Azure, and finally publish the functions to the Azure function app.
 This section completes these actions using the Azure CLI.

-1. Create an Azure storage account by running the following command:
+1. Create an Azure storage account by running the following command.
+Make sure you update the storage account and resource group with your existing RG group name:

     ```azurecli-interactive
     az storage account create --name <name-for-new-storage-account> --location <location> --resource-group <resource-group> --sku Standard_LRS